Successful ERP implementations are executed in phases. With each phase comes a set of deliverables, exit criteria and best practices.

 Also in this phase, performance metrics should be captured and reported.
 The better the performance of the ERP system, the more likely users will adopt it.

-Monitoring system performance throughout the implementation (and even after) is recommended and shouldn’t only occur in the testing phase.
+Monitoring system performance throughout the ERP implementation (and even after) is recommended and shouldn’t only occur in the testing phase.

 Phase 5: Deploy